 - Section 13.1.
 Discretionary Leaves.
 The Village may grant a leave of absence under this Article to any bargaining unit employee where the Village determines there is good and sufficient reason.
 The Village shall set the terms and conditions of the leave, including whether or not the leave is to be with pay. - Section 13.2.
 Family Medical Leave.
 The Village shall comply with the provisions of the Family Medical Leave Act of 1993 and the regulations issued in conjunction with said Act pursuant to the Village Policy. - Section 13.3.
 Application for Leave.
 Any request for a leave of absence shall be submitted in writing by the employee to the Police Chief or his designee as far in advance as practicable.
 The request shall state the reason for the leave of absence and the approximate length of time off the employee desires.
 Authorization for leave of absence shall, if granted, be furnished to the employee by the Police Chief or his designee and it shall be in writing. - Section 13.4.
 Military Leave.
 Military leave shall be granted in accordance with applicable law.
-Employees must apply for such leave as soon as they are aware of the need for such leave. - Section 13.5.
+Employees must apply for such leave as soon as they are aware of the need for such leave.

+Section 13.5.
 Funeral Leave.
 In the event of a death in the immediate family, an employee may take the following consecutive calendar days off and receive regular straight-time pay for any regularly scheduled work shifts that fall during such consecutive calendar day period.
-Such calendar day period ordinarily shall start either the day of or the day after the employee learns of the death.
 Further, in cases where extensive travel to the funeral is required or for other good and sufficient reasons, the Chief may allow the officer to commence the funeral leave on a later date.